chrisly42/cajon-plugin/README.md

 ## Changelog

+#### V1.11 (03-Oct-20) Day of German Unity Edition
+- Now is being built with JDK 11 (with Java 8 target).
+- Updated various dependencies and AssertJ 3.17.2.
+- Fixed the ImplicitAssertionInspection that broke the plugin with IntelliJ 2020.3 EAP as reported by Frédéric Thomas.
+Thanks!
+- Added new singleElement() from AssertJ >= 3.17.0 to ImplicitAssertionInspection.

 #### V1.10 (31-Jul-20) Friday the 31st Edition
 - Updated libraries to the latest versions (including AssertJ 3.16.1 and Kotlin 1.40-rc).
-- Fixed two possible index out of bounds exceptions in ExtractorReferenceContributor and BogusAssertionInspection.
+- Fixed two possible index out-of-bounds exceptions in ExtractorReferenceContributor and BogusAssertionInspection.

 #### V1.9 (25-Feb-20) Mardi Gras Edition
 - TwistedAssertion inspection will no longer warn for ```.matches()``` and ```doesNotMatch()``` for regular expressions.